 Do I Need To Thaw Frozen Burger Patties Before Grilling?

-The short answer is NO, you can grill frozen burgers directly from the freezer.
+The short answer is NO, you can grill frozen beef patties directly from the freezer.
 However, if you are able to take the time to thaw the burger patties first, it will help the seasoning adhere better as well as help the burgers cook more evenly.

 If you don’t have time because of other responsibilities (or you forgot,) don’t fret.
 You can still cook up frozen burgers on your grill and have them turn out well.